 Public access to the Justice Center is limited to the Ontario Street entrance only.
 Anyone seeking entrance to the Justice Center will be subject to a forehead temperature screening and series of health questions, and must wear face covering.
 Click here for details.
 Trial jurors are not required to appear at the Justice Center until trials resume in early August.
 Grand juries do continue to meet.

 The Court remains open for civil and criminal matters, and we are utilizing remote services unless otherwise directed.
 All persons entering the Justice Center will be required to wear a face covering while in the building and follow all COVID-19 hand-washing protocols, along with social distancing.

-Jurors do not need to come to the Justice Center until trials resume, hopefully in early August.
-If you are concerned, please call 216-698-2977after 4:30pm the day before your summons date to determine if you need to report in person to the Justice Center.
+Jurors do not need to come to the Justice Center until trials are scheduled to resume on Monday, September 21.
+Jurors will call 216-698-2977after 4:30pm the day before your summons date to determine if you need to report in person to the Justice Center.
 Please be aware of juror scams.
 The Court and Sheriff's Department will never call and request personal information or ask for money.
 For more information on the new juror reporting procedures, click here.